7 Reasons Why Your Ads Are Not Converting

 There are a couple of questions that I usually ask when I’m in these conversations, like What’s your goal?
 What have you done so far to achieve it?

-The most common answer to the last one is We did some PPC ads, but didn’t convert.
+The most common answer to the last one is We did some PPC, but ads are not converting.

-But if your answer is like the majority of business I talked to so far, then why aren’t your ads converting?
+But if your answer is like the majority of businesses I talked to so far, then why are ads not converting?

 The different advertising channels make it look easy to create and launch an ad, presenting you the different steps and warning you when there are some content gaps that need to be filled.
 But they don’t tell you if you’re creating a good ad from a qualitative perspective.

-So here are 7 of the most common mistakes I found when I analysed different businesses' PPC campaigns.
+So here are 7 of the most common mistakes I found when I analyzed different businesses' PPC campaigns.